junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 He sees himself standing in the barn, watching the angel barging in, with the messy trench coat and most ruffled sex hair, and he sees himself grabs the angel's coat and kisses him right there, right after he knows his name, not afraid of being smite to death.
 And the tip of Cas's lips tilts up ever so slightly, forming the smallest and the very first smile he's ever seen on the angel.

-He sees himself by the sink in Bobby's place, the angel telling him about Lucifer and seals for the first time, and he sees himself intimidated but excited.
+He sees himself by the sink in Bobby's place, the angel telling him about Lucifer and seals for the first time, and he sees himself intimidated but excited, scared but bold.
 Cas's face is so close to him, three inches, at most, maybe two.
 Just one shiver, just one impulse, he'd be kissing the angel right then, on the second day of their official encounter.
 He just lifts his head one tiny degree, and he'll reach those lips.
 He has thought about this so many times.

 Then on the park's bench, then in the motel in front of the mirror, then in the back alley just right before he is going to be beaten up bloody, or right before Cas is going to die for him for the first time (and certainly not the last).